OKAP® International Exam

 Step 1: Programs: Register Residents

-Registration for OKAP International is now open through September 6 for programs to register their residents for the exam.
-(OKAP International can be administered through October 6.)
-If interested, email program name, program director contact information, preferred date(s) and number of residents to email@example.com.
+Registration for OKAP International will be available in February 2023 for programs to register their residents for the exam.
+If interested, email program name, program director contact information, preferred date(s) and number of residents to firstname.lastname@example.org.